jackobeney/essex-elite/README.md

 ## Essex Elite

 #### To Do
-* Field validation for contact forms
+* Contact modal for selecting session.
-* Timetable page
-* What we offer page
+* Add info and photos for Meet the Coaches section.